nqtikx/Notion/Webhooks.md

 > `order.error` is a legacy / deprecated event.

-## How it works

-WhiteBird sends webhook notifications as HTTP `POST` requests to the merchant webhook URL configured in the merchant account.

-General flow:

-1. A domain event occurs in WhiteBird.
-2. WhiteBird builds a JSON payload with event-specific fields.
-3. WhiteBird signs the raw payload body and sends it with the `x-payload-digest` header.
-4. Merchant endpoint verifies the signature and processes the event.
-5. Merchant returns `2xx` to confirm successful processing.

 ## Related webhook management endpoints

 | Method | Endpoint | Description |